Gasorekibo/alu-higher_level_programming/python-import_modules/README.md

- a program that prints all the names defined by the compiled module hidden_4.pyc
+a program that imports all functions from the file calculator_1.py and handles basic operations.